 Oman Air Economy and Business reward seats show up natively on the Qantas website and multi-city booking tool.
 As expected, the airline sits on the ‘partner’ reward table.
 Here are a few examples of what you could pay.

-Kuala Lumpur is likely the most convenient connecting point for most travellers starting in Australia.
+Kuala Lumpur is another convenient connecting point for many travellers starting in Australia.
 You could tack on a Malaysia Airlines reward seat to the same booking.
 Alternatively, a few low-cost carriers fly between Australia and Kuala Lumpur.

 Carrier charges appear to be around ~A$101 per person, per flight in Business Class.
 In the example above, you would pay a total of MYR 907 or ~A$313 in fees and charges for a Business Reward from Kuala Lumpur to London.
 That’s quite reasonable compared to other airlines.